Shahzadah/MviSample/README.md

 ## Modules
 There are 2 main modules: app and core-mvi
-- app: Contains sample application for dog breeds
+- sample: Contains sample application for dog breeds
 - core-mvi: Contains core classes for MVI architecture

 ## Folder structure of app module